blacklightpy/vaultofknowledge/History/Timeline of Conflicts.md

 	- [The Bible separates Israelites from Canaanites, but archaeology points that Israelites are a subset of Canaanites]
 	- [The Twelve sons of Jacob fled to Egypt after a drought in Canaan]
 	- [The Twelve were led out of Egypt by Moses to Canaan, and they formed the Twelve tribes of Israel]
-- 2334 - 2154 BC: Akkadian empire was the first known major empire in Mesopotamia.
+- 2334 - 2154 BC: Akkadian empire was the first known major "empire" in Mesopotamia.
 - There was a merger of Sumerian civilization with Akkadian to form a Sumero-Akkadian civilization, and Akkadian would replace Sumerian
 # 2 Millenia BC
 ## Time Period 3 (1700 BC - 1200 BC)